Carnival of Viareggio: History

-The carnival stopped being held during the First World War and only resumed in 1921.
+The Carnival stopped being held during the First World War and only resumed in 1921.
 It stopped again during the Second World War and resumed in 1946.
 From that point on, it grew in popularity.

 In 1925, for the very first time, local sculptor Antonio d'Arliano employed the paper mould technique on iron and wood scaffolding, thus changing forever the way the structure of Carnival floats would be made.
 Since then, the use of papier-mâché has become an integral element in the construction of these giant allegorical floats.

-In 2019, the Carnival parade gained international attention for a float depicting then-U.S. President Donald Trump dressed as the Emperor from Warhammer 40,000.
-Many floats had satirized Trump, Vladimir Putin and Kim Jong-Un at previous parades.
+In 2019, the Carnival parade gained international attention for a float depicting then U.S. President Donald Trump dressed as the Emperor from Warhammer 40,000.
+Many floats had satirized Trump, Vladimir Putin, and Kim Jong Un at previous parades.

-Cittadella
+Viareggio Carnival Citadel

-The impressive complex of the Cittadella del Carnevale di Viareggio was inaugurated in 2001 and is the largest and most important Italian thematic center dedicated to carnival floats and masks.
+The impressive complex of the Citadel of the Carnevale di Viareggio was inaugurated in 2001 and is the largest and most important Italian thematic center dedicated to Carnival floats and masks.
 It houses sixteen large hangars and workshops where the giant floats are built, a laboratory where the art of papier-mâché is taught, three museum areas and a historical photo and film archive and documentation center.
 At the Citadel of the Carnevale di Viareggio it is possible to visit the Papier Mâché Museum where the breathtaking floats are stored and the Museum of the Carnival that illustrates the over 100-year old history of the Carnevale through original documents, photographs, sketches, posters and models.

 Mascot

-Burlamacco is the clown-like figure which presides over the carnival in the Tuscan town of Viareggio, and is the town's mascot.
-Burlamacco was first depicted in 1931 by Uberto Bonetti; A competition had been held for the design of the mascot and his was the winning entry.
-He had chosen the red and white of the outfit from the traditional colours of the umbrellas on the beach at Viareggio and the name came 8 years later; it is derived from the Burlamacca river.
+Burlamacco is the clown-like figure which presides over the Carnival in the Tuscan town of Viareggio, and is the town's mascot.
+Burlamacco was first depicted in 1931 by Uberto Bonetti; a competition had been held for the design of the mascot and his was the winning entry.
+He had chosen the red and white of the outfit from the traditional colours of the umbrellas on the beach at Viareggio and the name came 8 years later; it is derived from the Burlamacca River.

-To this day Burlamacco remains a feature of the carnival and there is a statue of him all the year round on the Lungomare in Viareggio.
+To this day Burlamacco remains a feature of the Carnival and there is a statue of him all the year round on the Lungomare in Viareggio.